 The Timbers of Shorewood, Shorewood, Illinois

 This haunted house is set up for a fundraiser at The Timbers of Shorewood, an independent assisted living community.
 The staff here, with the assistance of the Kiwanis Club, transform the ballroom of the center into a maze and haunted house for two days.
 There are skeletons, mummies and zombies.
 For your smaller children, there is also a Halloween game room with games and crafts.
 Refreshments are also served.
 Visitors are encouraged to dress in their best Halloween costumes.
 Money raised goes to the Kiwanis Club and the Alzheimer’s Association, so it’s scary fun that helps others as well.
-In 2015, the Haunted House will be held October 23rd and 24th.

-Six Flags Great America, Chicago, Illinois
+Six Flags Great America, Gurnee, Illinois

 Peoria Public Library, Peoria, Illinois